mcovalt/ILUZero.jl/README.md

 ## Why use ILU0.jl?

-You probably shouldn't (thus the unregistered status of the module).
+You probably shouldn't.
 Julia's built in factorization methods are much better.
 Julia uses [SuiteSparse](http://faculty.cse.tamu.edu/davis/suitesparse.html) for sparse matrix factorization which factorizes at about nearly the same speed and results in similarly sized preconditioners which are *much* more robust.
 In addition, Julia uses heuristics to determine a good factorization scheme for your matrix automatically.

-However, SuiteSparse is a compiled language that does not play nicely with the `Dual` number type found in [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).
-That's why this was created.

-The package [ILU.jl](https://github.com/haampie/ILU.jl) is also written in pure Julia and ought to be compatible with ForwardDiff.jl as well.
-It allows a drop tolerance to be set so the fill-in of the preconditioner can be above zero which ought to result in a more robust preconditioner.
 Due to the zero-fill of this package, however, factorization should be a bit faster and preconditioners can be preallocated if updated by a matrix of identical sparsity.

 ## How to use